vascokk/rivus_cep/README.md

 ###Current limitations

-The project is in its infancy, so there are a number of limitations:
+The project is in its infancy, so there is a number of limitations:

 - avg() aggregation is yet to be implemented;
 - using event aliases is mandatory;